HyperLan-git/Synthmania/README.md

 - JUCE (to work on the plugin host) `https://juce.com/download/`

 Imma keep the latest versions of those and make sure project compiles with them (hopefully).
-Shit happens. lol

-Windows build needs a shitton of dlls right now (I should fix that in the compilation process...).
+Windows build needs some dlls right now (I should fix that in the compilation process...).
 Idk how I'm going to handle that for the end user.
 Probably a crappy windows installer hehe

 ALUT is a crutch and makes you weak.